-Odd or Even, with 1 stop bit.
-Or None with 1 or 2 stop bits
+Odd or Even, with 1 stop bit, Or None with 1 or 2 stop bits

-The Information contained in these installation instructions is for use only by installers trained to make electrical power installations and is intended to describe the correct method of installation for this product.
+installation for this product.
 However, 'manufacturer' has no control over the field conditions which influence product installation.

 It is the user's responsibility to determine the suitability of the installation method in the user's field conditions. 'manufacturer' only obligations are responsibility to determine the suitability of the installation method in the user's field conditions. 'manufacturer' only obligations are those in 'manufacturer' standard Conditions of Sale for this product and in no case will 'manufacturer' be liable for any other incidental, indirect or consequential damages arising from the use or misuse of the products.